jWebTools: open-source project

 The shell directory has several files that can be used (with some revisions) locally to activate command-line functions.
 These include pmake.ps1/pmake.tcl, hsmtp.ps1/hsmtp.tcl ( standalone emailer), expandCss.ps1/.tcl, expand-minifyCss.ps1/.tcl, approve.tcl.
 Because of the wide variability of file system layout among different systems and users, specific guidance can't be given regarding modifications to make.However examining the files it should be clear enough to users how to modify paths and names of executables in order to get these working.

-jWebTools for websites
+oowebtools for websites

-Using jWebTools classes
+Using oowebtools classes

 Except for Html, all html elements are represented by a subclass of the abstract class <Element>.
 To create a page, begin by deriving from Html: